Search

 2 pounds slab pork belly, skin on, boneless

-1 bunch of scallions, cut into 3-inches pieces
+1 bunch scallions, cut into 3-inch pieces

 11 slices ginger, separated

-4 tablespoons cup soy sauce
+4 tablespoons soy sauce

 1 tablespoon dark soy sauce